AdobeDocs/experience-manager-65.en/help/sites-deploying/upgrade-offline-reindexing.md

 1. Text from binaries is extracted first
 2. Target index definitions are created
-3. Offline indices are created
+3. Offline indexes are created
-4. The indices are then imported during the upgrade process
+4. The indexes are then imported during the upgrade process

 ### Text Extraction {#text-extraction}